Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsubsection{Bilevel Optimization Formulation}

-The core insight of our bilevel optimization for \gls{dfl} is to merge world model accuracy and decision quality into a single objective: rather than training the model to predict well (inner loop) and hoping this transfers to good decisions, we train the model parameters to directly optimize performance when the resulting critic is evaluated on real environment data (outer loop).
-The outer problem optimizes model parameters $\theta$ for true environment performance; the inner problem trains the critic $Q_w$ using model predictions:
+The core insight of our bilevel optimization is to merge world model accuracy and decision quality into a single objective: rather than training the model to predict well (inner loop), we train the model parameters to directly optimize performance when the resulting critic is evaluated on environment data (outer loop).
+The outer problem optimizes model parameters $\theta$ for true environment performance, while the inner problem trains the critic $Q_w$ using model predictions:

 This formulation captures that the optimal critic $w^*$ depends on the world model $\theta$, so updating $\theta$ affects the world model predictions \emph{and} the critic that evaluates them.